I Ching: Neo-Confucianism

 The 12th century Neo-Confucian Zhu Xi, co-founder of the Cheng–Zhu school, criticized both of the Han dynasty lines of commentary on the I Ching, saying that they were one-sided.
 He developed a synthesis of the two, arguing that the text was primarily a work of divination that could be used in the process of moral self-cultivation, or what the ancients called "rectification of the mind" in the Great Learning.
 Zhu Xi's reconstruction of I Ching yarrow stalk divination, based in part on the Great Commentary account, became the standard form and is still in use today.
+The official dynastic name of the Yuan dynasty, Da Yuan (大元, "Great Yuan") was taken from I Ching meaning "great origin".

 As China entered the early modern period, the I Ching took on renewed relevance in both Confucian and Daoist studies.
 The Kangxi Emperor was especially fond of the I Ching and ordered new interpretations of it.
 Qing dynasty scholars focused more intently on understanding pre-classical grammar, assisting the development of new philological approaches in the modern period.